 The Board has an established process to receive communications from shareholders and other interested parties.
 This process has been approved by a majority of the independent directors.
 Shareholders and other interested parties may contact the Board, the presiding director for executive sessions of the non-management directors, or the non-management directors as a group, by mail or electronically.
-To communicate with the Board of Directors, the presiding director for executive sessions of the non-management directors, or the non-management director for executive sessions of the non-management directors, or the non-management directors as a group, correspondence should be addressed to such recipient or recipients in care of USEC's Secretary at the following address: c/o Secretary, USEC Inc., Two Democracy Center, 6903 Rockledge Drive, Bethesda, Maryland 20817.
+To communicate with the Board of Directors, the presiding director for executive sessions of the non-management directors, or the non-management directors as a group, correspondence should be addressed to such recipient or recipients in care of USEC's Secretary at the following address: c/o Secretary, USEC Inc., Two Democracy Center, 6903 Rockledge Drive, Bethesda, Maryland 20817.

-To communicate electronically with the Board, the presiding director for executive sessions of the nonmanagement directors, or the non-management directors as a group, shareholders should go to our website at www.usec.com.
+To communicate electronically with the Board, the presiding director for executive sessions of the non-management directors, or the non-management directors as a group, shareholders should go to our website at www.usec.com.
 Under the Corporate Governance section, you will find a link to the e-mail address for writing an electronic message to the Board, the presiding director for executive sessions of the non-management directors, or the non-management directors as a group.